-Number of Stockholders entitled to receive Definitive Information Statements and Management Report and Other Materials 2,251 Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by market participants/certain March 28, 2016 beneficial owners

-Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by stockholders March 28, 2016 State whether CD format or hard copies were distributed Copies in CD format were sent If yes, indicate whether requesting stockholders were provided hard copies Yes upon request
+Number of Stockholders entitled to receive Definitive Information Statements and Management Report and Other Materials 2,205 Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by market participants/certain beneficial owners March 20, 2017 Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by stockholders March 20, 2017 State whether CD format or hard copies were distributed Copies in CD format were sent If yes, indicate whether requesting stockholders were provided hard copies Yes upon request boes the Notice of Almadi, special stockholders Wieeting melade the following.
+Each resolution to be taken up deals with only one item.
+Yes Profiles of directors (at least age, qualification, date of first appointment, experience, and directorships in other listed companies) nominated for election/re-election.
+Yes The auditors to be appointed or re-appointed.
+Yes An explanation of the dividend policy, if any dividend is to be declared.
+Yes The amount payable for final dividends.
+Yes Documents required for proxy vote.
+Yes